-IQEX, which stands for stands for the International Qualification Examination, is an exam designed for CAs and CPAs in reciprocating countries.
+IQEX Exam, which stands for stands for the International Qualification Examination, is a professional exam designed for CAs and CPAs in reciprocating countries with the United States.

-Chartered and Certified Public Accountants from Canada (CA only), Australia (CA only), Ireland, Mexico, New Zealand and most recently Hong Kong who would like to become qualified as CPA in the US.
+Chartered and Certified Public Accountants from Canada (CA only), Australia (CA only), Ireland, Mexico, New Zealand and Hong Kong who would like to become qualified as CPA in the US.